 Trend 2: Raw Timber

-You have to apply either a hard-wax oil or a lacquer in order to protect the wood, but now manufactures have developed a clear finish that does not change the colour of the natural wood.
+Embracing the natural beauty of wood, raw timber floors highlight the unique characteristics of each plank, making every installation truly one-of-a-kind.
+The natural unfinished colour of oak is a light pale-blonde tone.
+You have to apply either a hard-wax oil or a lacquer in order to protect the natural hardwood floor, but now manufactures have developed a clear finish that does not change the colour of the natural wood.

 Trend 3: Washed Greys

-There tends to be a slight blue undertone with light greys once they are applied to flooring, for the best design results, pair with other cool tone colours in fabric and textiles.
+Hardwood flooring trends have shown a shift towards light, grey washed wood floors, with a chalky appearance.
+A soft and subtle option, washed grey tones add a contemporary touch while maintaining warmth, making them ideal for medium wood floors.
+There tends to be a slight blue undertone with light greys once they are applied to wood flooring, for the best design results, pair with other cool tone colours in fabric and textiles.

-Trend 4: Taupe Grey
+Trend 4: Taupe Brown

 Trend 5: Dark Grey

-This colour is ideal for a modern interior and the colour is versatile too, making it a popular choice for a family home.
+Keeping with the grey tones, for those looking to make a bold statement, dark grey hardwood flooring offers depth and drama while still feeling cosy.
+This hardwood floor trend is ideal for a modern interior and the colour is versatile too, making it a popular choice for a family home.

 Trend 6: Thermo Treated